javiercarreraruiz/containerlambdacicd-blog/README.md

 ## Create AWS CodeConnections connection

 Go to: https://console.aws.amazon.com/codesuite/settings/connections
-Choose you AWS region.
+Choose you AWS region if it has changed
 Click on "Create Connection"
-Follow the instructions to create the connection to GitHub.
-Call it containerlambda-gh-connection Choose the correct region if it changed on the Management Console and click on Connect Go back to https://console.aws.amazon.com/codesuite/settings/connections and copy the ARN of the new connection
+Follow the instructions to create the connection to ~GitHub~.
+The name is not important but you can call it, for instance, _containerlambda-gh-connection_
+Choose you AWS region if it is changed and click on Connect Go back to https://console.aws.amazon.com/codesuite/settings/connections and copy the ARN of the new connection as you will assign it to an environment variable later

 ## Replace placeholders in template files

-**\_IMPORTANT**:\_ You need to adapt the next environment variables AND you need to install the _envsubst_ command in your machine.
+**IMPORTANT**: You need to adapt the next environment variables AND you need to install the _envsubst_ command in your machine.
 More info about envsubst here: [envsubst\(1\) - Linux manual page](https://man7.org/linux/man-pages/man1/envsubst.1.html)

 ```
 export ACCOUNT_ID=YOUR_AWS_12_DIGIT_ACCOUNT_NUMBER